What is it that makes content marketing such a successful and desirable tactic?

 - You’ve paid to get in front of them (PPC, social media ads), and they’ve clicked through to your site from there

-- They’ve searched the internet with the intent of solving a problem, and they’ve come across your content
+- They’ve searched the internet intending to solve a problem, and they’ve come across your content

 - You’ve gone out on the street and held a gun to people’s heads and forced them to open your website